167th Airlift Wing seeks applicants for critical firefighter vacancies

 |0

-This work, 167th Airlift Wing seeks applicants for critical firefighter vacancies [Image 12 of 12], by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 167th Airlift Wing seeks applicants for critical firefighter vacancies, by SMSgt Emily Beightol-Deyerle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.